Dimra: Mamluk period

 Three pieces of a marble slab, deposited since 1930 in the Rockefeller Museum, and dated to 676 AH (1277 CE) commemorates the building of a mosque at Dimra at that year.

-According to Walid Khalidi, Al-Qalqasandi, an Arab scholar (d.
-1418 CE), wrote of Dimra, noting it was the home of the Bani Jabir, an Arab tribe.
+Al-Qalqasandi, an Arab genealogist (d.
+1418 CE) noted that Dimra was home to the Bani Jabir, an Arab tribe.

 Ottoman period

+During the 17th and 18th centuries, the area of Dimra experienced a significant process of settlement decline due to nomadic pressures on local communities.
+The residents of abandoned villages moved to surviving settlements, but the land continued to be cultivated by neighboring villages.